Acknowledgements

 • Mainstream OS: Windows, Linux, Unix, macOS.
 (Relevant to Setting up)

-• Medical Tag: A general term encompassing both Conditions (e.g. Diabetes) and Allergies (e.g. Penicillin).
+• Medical Tag: A general term encompassing both Medical Conditions (e.g., Diabetes) and Drug Allergies (e.g., Penicillin).
 (Relevant to Model Component)

 • Overlap: A situation where a new appointment’s time interval (start time + duration) intersects with an existing appointment’s interval.
 (Relevant to Use Cases)